xataio/screenshot/README.md

 Pick your preference.
 You can easily learn about this project in the following ways:

 - Watch an explainer on [YouTube](https://www.youtube.com/watch?v=uC6RbWanoy4).
 - See it in action on [StackBlitz](https://stackblitz.com/edit/node-b86qqd?file=app/routes/index.tsx).
+You'll need to open the preview in a new window to get around extra iframe security that StackBlitz needs.
 - Read about the details on the [Xata Blog](https://xata.io/blog/introducing-screenshot/).

 ## Usage